rjnesspor/interpreter/README.md

 define integer y as 0
 redefine y as 5 + val

-define string response as Your number plus 5 equals:
+define string response as "Your number plus 5 equals:"

 print response
 print y

 if y > 10
-define string greater as The result is greater than 10! print greater endif
+define string greater as "The result is greater than 10!" print greater endif

 if y < 10
-define string less as The result is less than 10! print less endif
+define string less as "The result is less than 10!" print less endif

 if y = 10
-define string equal as The result equals 10! print equal endif
+define string equal as "The result equals 10!" print equal endif

-define integer zz as 0
+define integer zz as 1

 loop 5
 print zz
 redefine zz as zz + 1
 endloop

-leave success
+leave 0
 ```

 *output*
 ```
 Enter a number:
-1   <== user input
+1 <== User input
 Your number plus 5 equals:
 6
 The result is less than 10!

-Program exited with status SUCCESS.
+1
+2
+3
+4
+5
 ```